aezarebski/aas-extended-examples/example-3/example-3-answers.md

 ### Question

 In a new model, `fit_4`, include an interaction term between the origin of the cars and their year or release.
-What does this tell you about car manufactoring in the considered regions?
+What does this tell you about car manufacturing in the considered regions?

 ### Answer